pmithapara/hci-production-problems/pp-03/readme.md

    specific URL where the guidance can be found) that you implemented in your sketch, written below:

 * HCI Guideline One (URL): https://developer.apple.com/design/human-interface-guidelines/ios/user-interaction/data-entry/
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: Firstly, before entering any data I tested the create account button.
+At first, the output looked the same to me as there were no indication of any wrong doing.
+Then I noticed the camouflage text which decided that all the required fields are empty.
+In order to correct that mistake, I used IOS guide to add red boxes and an red asterisk to show user the fields which require data.
+One can also just use the asterisk and avoid red boxes, so that the user feels less frightened after clicking the submit button.

 * HCI Guideline Two (URL): https://developer.apple.com/design/human-interface-guidelines/ios/bars/navigation-bars/
 * Describe how you implemented that guideline in your sketch: